How to Cook Steaks on Electric Grills: A Guide for Beginners

 Step 5: Check the Temp

 You can check your steak by inserting a thermometer into the thickest section of the muscle.
 A medium steak will read at 130 to 135F, a medium-rare steak will read at 125 to 130F, and a rare steak will read at 120 to 125F.
 Thin steaks are slightly more difficult to read.
-So, you will either have to judge it by eye or cut into an unobtrusive spot of the steak in order to check the doneness of it.
+You will either have to eyeball it or cut into an unobtrusive spot of the steak in order to check the doneness of it.

 We hope our step-by-step guide on how long to cook steak on electric grills proves to be helpful to you the next time you try it out yourself.
 As mentioned earlier, it will take you a couple of tries to get the hang of it and cook the steak to the level of doneness that you desire.

 In the end, it all boils down to your grilling skills and the kind of electric grill you own.
-Make sure you opt for a high-quality indoor electric grill if you are planning on buying one, as they have the most features that are significantly helpful when you cook a steak.
+Make sure you opt for a high-quality indoor electric grill if you are planning on buying one.
+High-quality electric grills will have the most features that are significantly helpful when you cook a steak.

 For additional flavoring ideas, check out Grill Masters Club!
 They are a monthly subscription box of spices, rubs, sauces and more that lets you try out the best in flavor combinations on your steak, chicken, seafood and veggies!